The link between sports and maths

 Dr Ken Bray of the University of Bath has concluded that 30% of the best players in the world have an intuitive understanding of maths, particularly geometry, aiding their precision in passing, taking free kicks, and positioning themselves on the field.

-Dr. Bray has worked out that, when it comes to free kicks, the ball needed to be struck with an elevation of 16 degrees, at a speed of 60-70mph and spun at 600 revolutions per minute, from 25 yards .
+When it comes to free kicks, Dr. Bray has worked out that the ball ideally needs to be struck with an elevation of 16 degrees, at a speed of 60-70mph, and spun at 600 revolutions per minute, from 25 yards .
 That's some impressive calculating!

 Let's consider the perfect tennis serve.
-It's no good just serving as fast as you can and hoping for the best if you serve in the same way every time because your opponent will learn to respond.
-To keep your opponent guessing you must put a certain amount of spin on the ball which makes it very hard to predict where that ball will go.
+It's no good just serving as fast as you can and hoping for the best.
+If you serve in the same way every time, your opponent will learn how to respond.
+To keep your opponent guessing, you must put a certain amount of spin on the ball, which makes it very hard to predict where that ball will go.

-In throwing, jumping, gymnastics, the velodrome, diving, and so many other athletic sports there are a number of mathematics elements involved.
-Particularly when it comes to the rotation of the body.
+In throwing, jumping, gymnastics, the velodrome, diving, and so many other athletic sports, there are a number of mathematical elements involved, particularly when it comes to the rotation of the body.

-If you think about diving, in order to flip and spin, the athlete must be symmetrical and learn to distribute their body mass to create the shapes seamlessly.
+If you think about diving, in order to flip and spin effectively, the athlete must be symmetrical and learn to distribute their body mass to create the shapes seamlessly.
 This involves the mathematical concept of inertia.

-There are a number of other characteristics that athletes demonstrate.
-The ability to persevere, to work hard and develop their skill, even when they are faced with seemingly impossible barriers to overcome.
+There are many other characteristics that athletes demonstrate.
+The ability to persevere, to work hard and develop their skill even when they are faced with seemingly impossible barriers to overcome, is key.
 Not dissimilar characteristics to those required to learn complex mathematical problems.

 Thus in many ways, a celebration of sport is a celebration of maths!
-So the next time you're watching your favourite team or cheering on your sporting hero, remember the maths that's at work!
+So, next time you're watching your favourite team or cheering on your sporting hero, remember the maths that's at work!